-48 See Separately Stated Toll Order, 23 FCC Rcd at 1418, para.
-15. In developing traffic studies, toll service traffic must be identified and treated in a manner that recognizes that such traffic is more likely to be interstate or international than intrastate.
-See id.
-Additionally, appropriate weighting of the higher revenue that is often associated with toll service must be reflected in the traffic study or studies.
-See id.

-then the respondent must document the sampling technique and explain why it does not result in a biased sample.
-Traffic studies should include, at a minimum: (1) an explanation of the sampling and estimation methods employed and (2) an explanation as to why the study results in an unbiased estimate with the accuracy specified above.
-Mobile telecommunications providers and interconnected VoIP providers should retain all data underlying their traffic studies as well as all documentation necessary to facilitate an audit of the study data and be prepared to make this data and documentation available to the Commission upon request.
-In addition, filers that rely on traffic studies must submit those studies to the Commission and USAC for review (see section II.B for filing instructions).
+Wireless telecommunications providers, interconnected VoIP providers, and non-interconnected VoIP providers may rely on traffic studies if they are unable to determine their actual interstate and international revenues.61 In developing their traffic studies, such providers may rely on statistical sampling to estimate the proportion of minutes that are interstate and international.
+Any revenues associated with charges on customer bills that are identified as interstate or international must effectively be accounted for (e.g., through proper weighting in a traffic study) as 100 percent interstate or international when reporting revenues.62 Sampling techniques must be designed to produce a margin of error of no more than one percent with a confidence level of 95%.
+If the sampling technique does not employ a completely random sample (e.g., if stratified samples are used), then the respondent must document the sampling technique and explain why it does not result in a biased sample.
+Traffic studies should include, at a minimum:(1) an explanation of the sampling and estimation methods employed and(2) an explanation as to why the study results in an unbiased estimate with the accuracy specified above.
+Mobile telecommunications providers, interconnected VoIP providers and non-interconnected VoIP-providers should retain all data underlying their traffic studies as well as all documentation necessary to facilitate an audit of the study data and be prepared to make this data and documentation available to the Commission upon request.
+In addition, filers that rely on traffic studies must submit those studies to the Commission and USAC (see Table 1 for filing instructions - including address for filing traffic studies, and filing deadlines).
+To enable USAC and the FCC to match traffic studies filed by contributors with their FCC Form 499 filings, please include the following identifying information at the top of each page of the traffic study: Filer ID; Company Name; Holding Company (where applicable).